 Figure 13: Total GHG emissions in million tonnes CO2 equivalents (Mt CO2eq) excluding the effect of additional carbon uptake through vegetation regrowth on unused cropland in 2050.
-BAU=Business-as-usual, Aeexp=Agro-ecology-for-export, LfP=Localisation-for-protectionism, LfS=Localisation-for-Sustainability, LAEsyst=Local-agro-ecological-food systems
+BAU=Business-asusual, Aeexp=Agro-ecology-for-export, LfP=Localisation-for-protectionism, LfS=Localisation-for-Sustainability, LAEsyst=Local-agro-ecological-food systems

 Figure 13 displays total agricultural emissions which include emissions from agricultural management incl. upstream emissions, livestock systems and land conversion of grasslands into croplands (and vice versa).
-Total agricultural emissions are measured in million tonnes of CO2-equivalents and are developing differently across the five scenarios for 2050.
-The highest emissions of around 824 and 811 Mt CO2eq were found in the Business-as-usual and Agro-ecology-for-exports scenarios, the lowest emissions of 292 and 363 Mt CO2eq in the Localization-for-Sustainability and Local-agro-ecological-food-systems scenarios, respectively.
+Total agricultural emissions are measured in million tonnes of CO2-equivalents (CO2eq) and are developing differently across the five scenarios for 2050.
+The highest emissions of around 787 and 783 Mt CO2eq were found in the Business-as-usual and Agro-ecology-for-exports scenarios, the lowest emissions of 293 and 351 Mt CO2eq in the Localization-for-Sustainability and Local-agro-ecological-food-systems scenarios, respectively.
 Thus, the scenarios with a medium share of the implementation of organic (25% organic production in the Localization-for-Sustainability) and agro-ecological (50% agro-ecological production in the Local-agro-ecological-food-systems) production systems have the lowest emissions, due to lower production volumes caused by reduced domestic demand, especially of livestock products.
-Interestingly, both agro-ecological scenarios range close to the highest and the lowerst total GHG emissions in 2050, underlining the necessity of considering total production volumes and not only production technology.
+Interestingly, both agro-ecological scenarios range close to the highest and the lowest total GHG emissions in 2050, underlining the necessity of considering total production volumes and not only production technology.
 Additionally, the importance of the reduction of the domestic demand for livestock products is the main leverage point that allows to reach synergies between agro-ecology and less climate impact in these scenarios.

 Figure 14 shows the total GHG emissions under the assumption of vegetation regrowth on abandoned croplands.
 In the Agro-ecology-for-exports scenario, no additional carbon sinks are created since freed up cropland is used to produce export-goods.
-If all cropland that is not needed to fulfill the domestic demand in Europe is used to allow for vegetation regrowh, the Localization-for-Sustainability scenario would even result in a significant net carbon sink of 123 MtCO2eq in 2050.
-The specific combination of a human diet with less meat, efficient livestock systems and a medium share of organic production systems form a climate-friendly scenario, while livestock systems are mostly kept conventional and large afforestation or vegetation regrowth needs to be implemented, with possibly negative effects of other ecosystem services.
+If all cropland that is not needed to fulfil the domestic demand in Europe is used to allow for vegetation regrowth, the Localization-for-Sustainability scenario would even result in a significant net carbon sink of 522 Mt CO2eq in 2050, and the local Agro-ecological food systems scenario in a net carbon sink of 204 Mt CO_2 eq in 2050.
+The specific combination of a human diet with less meat, efficient livestock systems and a medium share of organic production systems form a climatefriendly scenario, while livestock systems are mostly kept conventional and large afforestation or vegetation regrowth needs to be implemented, with possibly negative effects of other ecosystem services.

 Figure 14: Total GHG emissions in million tonnes CO2 equivalents (Mt CO2eq) including the effect of additional carbon uptake through vegetation regrwoth on unused cropland in 2050.
-BAU=Business-as-usual, Aeexp=Agro-ecology-for-export, LfP=Localisation-for-protectionism, LfS=Localisation-for-Sustainability, LAEsyst=Local-agro-ecological-food systems are assumed to be abandoned and put aside as carbon sinks, probably having adverse effects on rural employment possibilities if no dedicated policy measures are undertaken, e.g. payment schemes for the provision of carbon sinks.
-But also in the other EU regions, the four alternative storylines (apart from the Business-as-usual 2050 scenario) provide a range of sustainability-driven and agro-ecological scenarios which are also beneficial for climate policies.
+BAU=Business-asusual, Aeexp=Agro-ecology-for-export, LfP=Localisation-for-protectionism, LfS=Localisation-for-Sustainability, LAEsyst=Local-agro-ecological-food systems

 In general, Eastern Europe would contribute the largest share of carbon emission reductions in the Localization-for-Sustainability scenario, but would also provide a net-carbon sink in the Localization-for-protectionism and Local-agro-ecological-food-systems scenarios.
-Large areas of underutilized agricultural land
+Large areas of underutilized agricultural land are assumed to be abandoned and put aside as carbon sinks, probably having adverse effects on rural employment possibilities if no dedicated policy measures are undertaken, e.g. payment schemes for the provision of carbon sinks.
+But also in the other EU regions, the four alternative storylines (apart from the Business-as-usual 2050 scenario) provide a range of sustainability-driven and agro-ecological scenarios which are also beneficial for climate policies.